BasherMX/BasherMX/README.md

 ### Hi there 👋

-I'm currently work in sithec.com and i'm studing in UAA
+# I'm currently work in sithec.com.mx

+# and i'm studying in Uaa.mx

 https://ulisesbasher.000webhostapp.com/